Zilola-Nazarova/leaderboard/README.md

 Install the loaders in order to import a CSS file from within a JavaScript module by running:
 > npm install --save-dev style-loader css-loader

+To be able to deploy the project you need to install 'gh-pages':
+> npm install gh-pages --save-dev

 You might want to have linters installed in your local env to successfully run and modify this project:

 - Webhint installation.
 Run the following command: